 Migrating Turkic-speaking peoples brought the dumpling with them to Anatolia, where it evolved into the Turkish mantı.
 When the Tatars settled into the central Kayseri region of modern-day Turkey, the area became known for its Kayseri mantısı.

-Kayseri mantısı is tiny and served with yoghurt, melted butter flavored with Aleppo pepper, dried mint and seasoning, In Kayseri, when a couple is engaged to be married, the mother of the groom visits the bride’s house and during this visit the bride should prepare mantı for her prospective mother-in-law.
-The smaller the mantı dumplings are, the more skillful the bride is considered to be in the kitchen.
-Traditionally the dumplings prepared for the prospective mother-in law are supposed to be so small that 40 of them can be fit into one spoon.
+Kayseri mantısı is tiny and served with yoghurt, melted butter flavoured with Aleppo pepper, dried mint and seasoning, In Kayseri, when a couple is engaged to be married, the mother of the groom visits the bride’s house and during this visit, the bride should prepare mantı for her prospective mother-in-law.
+The smaller the mantı dumplings are, the more skilful the bride is considered to be in the kitchen.
+Traditionally the dumplings prepared for the prospective mother-in-law are supposed to be so small that 40 of them can fit into one spoon.

-Mantı may be made from shredded meat of quail, chicken or goose in some regions of Turkey, while boş mantı (“empty dumpling”) lack filling entirely.
+Mantı may be made from shredded meat of quail, chicken or goose in some regions of Turkey, while boş mantı (“empty dumpling”) lacks filling entirely.